apitestbase/apitestbase.github.io/index.md

     ✓ File uploaded to FTP server
     ✓ Downstream API called successfully

 API Test Base makes it easy to verify all these behaviors in one test case.

 ------------------------------------------------------------------------

-# Test APIs and their dependencies together
+# Test APIs across different system interfaces

-Modern APIs rarely work alone.\
-They interact with multiple systems.

-API Test Base supports testing these dependencies directly:
+In many systems, APIs are not limited to HTTP endpoints.

+They may be exposed through different interfaces such as:

--   HTTP / REST APIs
+- HTTP / REST
--   SOAP services
+- SOAP
--   Relational databases (Oracle, SQL Server, PostgreSQL, H2, etc.)
--   Message queues (JMS, ActiveMQ, Solace, AMQP, MQTT, IBM MQ)
+- Message queues (JMS, AMQP, MQTT, IBM MQ)
+- Databases
 - File systems
--   FTP / SFTP servers
+- FTP / SFTP

-This allows creating **end-to-end API tests** that verify real system behavior.
+For example:

+- an HTTP API may write to a database
+- a message queue may trigger a message flow
+- a file drop may start a processing pipeline

+API Test Base allows creating tests that interact with these interfaces and verify their effects across the system.

 ------------------------------------------------------------------------